-Moving from one house to another is very exciting but the real estate fees and moving expenses can be costly, so it helps if you are financially prepared to help the process run smoothly.
+Moving from one house to another is very exciting but NZ real estate fees, commission and moving expenses can be costly, so it helps if you are financially prepared to help the process run smoothly.

 Most of the time, moving house will mean a step up (even if it's to a smaller property) so in the bigger scheme of things these moving costs are well worth it but make savings where you can using these tips.

-How To Offset The Cost Of Real Estate Commission And Fees
+How To Offset The Cost Of NZ Real Estate Commission And Fees

 As long as you choose your agent diligently and not based on emotion, you have every reason to be optimistic about a good result.

-There is more to real estate commission and fees than meets the eye.
-Follow this link to see examples based on sale prices, advice about negotiating fees and how to add value to your sale price - all in one place.
+There are more to NZ real estate commission and fees than meets the eye.
+Follow this link to see examples based on sale prices, advice about negotiating real estate fees and how to add value to your sale price - all in one place.

 Real estate costs an investment in sale price

 Outstanding repairs and maintenance jobs: If time is short, you might want to contact a home handyman service if they're just little jobs.
 But before you hire someone, check out the information in our tradesman section to ensure you get the right person.
 Make getting any incomplete Codes of Compliance sorted with your Council a priority too.
 Attention to these can expedite your sale and involve fewer conditions in a sale and purchase agreement.